AIHelpsSoft/documentations/IntegrationWithOnlineStores.md

 ## Working with clients <a name="clients"></a>

-Before making a purchase you must decide, will the purchase will be connected to some client or no client will be attached to purchase.
+Before making a purchase you must decide, if the purchase will be connected to some client or no client will be attached to purchase.

 If you want to attach a purchase to the client, you need to find the corresponding client in the database by phone, e-mail, card number or other requisites.